shreethar/VADL/README.md

 ![Modified PLOVAD Architecture](assets/6071115128679107349.jpg)

 ---
-After further analyzing the heatmap values across all 3 data sets, and 2 labels, we have decided for using **0.29** as a threshold for the heatmap.
+After further analyzing the heatmap values across all 3 data sets, and 2 labels, we have decided for using **μ + 3σ** as a threshold for the heatmap.
 If the heatmap value is below the threshold, it's considered normal, but if it's over the threshold, its considered anomalous.

 Here are the plots to support the threshold hyperparameter setting.
 We are using the normal label from the validation dataset to get the threshold.

 ![Histogram](src/results/images/Histogram.png)
 ![Violinplot](src/results/images/Violinplot.png)

+It is important to note that the exact value changes for each run, so it's recommended to calculate mean and standard deviation after every run and test it.

 ---
 After including the localization head, our next goal is to proceed with exporting the PyTorch model to ONNX.